INDICATIONS

 • KYPROLIS® is indicated as a single agent for the treatment of patients with relapsed or refractory multiple myeloma who have received one or more lines of therapy.

 References: 1.
-SARCLISA® (isatuximab-irfc) prescribing information.
-Bridgewater, NJ: sanofi-aventis U.S. LLC.
-2. Moreau P, Dimopoulos MA, Mikhael J, et al. Isatuximab, carfilzomib, and dexamethasone in relapsed multiple myeloma (IKEMA): a multicentre, open-label, randomised phase 3 trial.
+Moreau P, Dimopoulos MA, Mikhael J, et al. Isatuximab, carfilzomib, and dexamethasone in relapsed multiple myeloma (IKEMA): a multicentre, open-label, randomised phase 3 trial.
 Lancet.
 2021;397:2361-2371.
+2. SARCLISA® (isatuximab-irfc) prescribing information.
+Bridgewater, NJ: sanofi-aventis U.S. LLC.
 3. Martin T, Dimopoulos MA, Mikhael J, et al. Isatuximab, carfilzomib, and dexamethasone in patients with relapsed multiple myeloma: updated results from IKEMA, a randomized Phase 3 study.
+Blood Cancer J. 2023;13(suppl):1-12.
+4. Martin T, Dimopoulos MA, Mikhael J, et al. Isatuximab, carfilzomib, and dexamethasone in patients with relapsed multiple myeloma: updated results from IKEMA, a randomized Phase 3 study.
 Blood Cancer J. 2023;13:72.
-4. Martin T, Dimopoulos MA, Mikhael J, et al. Isatuximab, carfilzomib, and dexamethasone in patients with relapsed multiple myeloma: updated results from IKEMA, a randomized Phase 3 study.
-Blood Cancer J. 2023;13(suppl):1-12.
-5. Moreau P, Dimopoulos MA, Mikhael J, et al. Updated progression-free survival and depth of response in IKEMA, a randomized phase III trial of isatuximab, carfilzomib and dexamethasone (Isa-Kd) vs Kd in relapsed multiple myeloma.
-Presented at: ESMO Virtual Plenary, University Hospital Hôtel-Dieu; May 19-20, 2022; Nantes, France.
-6. KYPROLIS® (carfilzomib) prescribing information, Onyx Pharmaceuticals Inc., an Amgen Inc. subsidiary.
+5. KYPROLIS® (carfilzomib) prescribing information, Onyx Pharmaceuticals Inc., an Amgen Inc. subsidiary.
+6. Moreau P, Dimopoulos MA, Mikhael J, et al. VP5-2022: Updated progression-free survival (PFS) and depth of response in IKEMA, a randomized phase III trial of isatuximab, carfilzomib and dexamethasone (Isa-Kd) vs Kd in relapsed multiple myeloma (MM).
+Ann Oncol.
+2022;33:664-665.
+7. Usmani SZ, Quach H, Mateos MV, et al. Final analysis of carfilzomib, dexamethasone, and daratumumab vs carfilzomib and dexamethasone in the CANDOR study.
+Blood Adv.
+2023;7:3739-3748.
+8. US Department of Health and Human Services.
+FDA Draft Guidance for Industry.
+Hematologic Malignancies: Regulatory Considerations for Use of Minimal Residual Disease in Development of Drug and Biological Products for Treatment.
+January 2020.